Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Create Security Group

-Create the security group that will be attached to the F5 CE Site EC2 instance.
-Note that this security group will be used for the Site Local Outside (SLO) interface.
-Any other interfaces can use the default security group of the VPC, which allows all traffic in both directions.
+Create the security group that is attached to your F5 CE Site EC2 instance (node).
+This security group is used for the Site Local Outside (SLO) interface.
+Any other interfaces can use the default security group for your VPC, which allows all traffic in both directions.

 Step 1: Create security group.